ralouekapoor06/potato-carrot-classifier/README.md

 python train.py can be used for running the model

 The following code has no prediction function as i feel its not going to be too accurate because of lack of computational power
-A lot of manual data cleaning will be needed to be done before training
+A lot of manual data cleaning was needed to be done before training

-It is although a very good method incase you dont have enough images for a model or if you dont get the dataset on kaggle!
+It is although a very good method incase you dont have enough images for a model or if you dont get the dataset on kaggle or somewhere else!